EnterDAO/LandWorks-protocol/Whitepaper.md

 **Decentraland**

-There will be a `updateState(eNFT, ruler)` transaction that will update the `ruler` of the LAND to the one specified as an argument if it is indeed the `renter` that must be the new `ruler`.
+There will be a `updateState(LandWorksNft, ruler)` transaction that will update the `ruler` of the LAND/Estate to the one specified as an argument if it is indeed the `renter` that must be the new `ruler`.
 Anyone can execute the transaction.
-The transaction will change the `operator` of the LAND to the one specified by the `ruler`.
+The transaction will change the `operator` of the LAND/Estate to the one specified by the `ruler`.
 Doing so, the protocol will authorise the `ruler` to install scenes.
 He will not be able to transfer or sell the rented land.
 The only permission given to him is the permission to install scenes.

 **Note (1):** The `ruler` will be able to update the default `operator` address that he provided as part of the `rent` transaction.
 He will be able to do so by executing `updateOperator` transaction.

-**Note (2):** Since anyone can execute `updateState`, the operation will update the `operator` of the LAND only if the new `ruler` is different from the current `ruler`.
+**Note (2):** Since anyone can execute `updateState`, the operation will update the `operator` of the LAND/Estate only if the new `ruler` is different from the current `ruler`.
 This is mandatory to mitigate attacks in which external users are executing the `updateState` transaction to reset the `operator` to the default `operator` provided by the `renter` as part of the `rent` transaction (the `ruler` have updated the `operator` using `updateOperator` transaction)

-If the renter queue is empty and no one is renting the LAND, LandWorks's off-chain jobs will trigger the `updateState` transaction providing `0x0` as `ruler`.
-If indeed no `renter` must be updated to a `ruler`, the current `operator` of the LAND will be changed to the  LandWorks EOA administrator address.
-The scene of the LAND will be updated to a default one that advertises the  LandWorks protocol, the DAO, and the land lender.
+If the renter queue is empty and no one is renting the LAND/Estate, LandWorks's off-chain jobs will trigger the `updateState` transaction providing `0x0` as `ruler`.
+If indeed no `renter` must be updated to a `ruler`, the current `operator` of the LAND/Estate will be changed to the  LandWorks EOA administrator address.
+The scene of the LAND/Estate will be updated to a default one that advertises the  LandWorks protocol, the DAO, and the land lender.

-Renters will have an incentive to execute the `updateState` transaction once they become `rulers` to get permission to use the rented LAND and install scenes.
+Renters will have an incentive to execute the `updateState` transaction once they become `rulers` to get permission to use the rented LAND/Estate and install scenes.

 The incentive for Lenders and the Protocol to execute the transaction comes from the fact that they will:

-1) be able to advertise both the LAND as well as the protocol to future renters/lenders
+1) be able to advertise both the LAND/Estate as well as the protocol to future renters/lenders

 2) not be providing "free land usage" to the previous `ruler`